Withdrawing from Competition Means There is a Lack of Standing to Bring an SBA Size Protest

 When a small business offeror declines, in writing, an agency’s request to extend its offer acceptance period, the offeror has unequivocally removed itself from the competition.
 Western Star Hospital Authority, Inc., B-414198.2, B-414198.3, June 7, 2017, 2017 CPD ¶ 183 at 18.

-- • Companies simply cannot file a lawsuit if there is lack of standing
+- • Companies simply cannot file a lawsuit if there is a lack of standing

-Just as for any case, a litigant must be an interested party and have standing to file an SBA size protest.
-The SBA Office of Hearings and Appeals made it clear that because Appellant would have to be an offeror to bring a size protest, and it declined the agency’s request to extend its offer, the contract lacked standing to bring the size protest.
+When is There a Lack of Standing?
+Just as for any case, a litigant must be an interested party and have standing to file an SBA Runway Extension Act. protest.
+The SBA Office of Hearings and Appeals made it clear that because the Appellant would have to be an offeror to bring a size protest, and it declined the agency’s request to extend its offer, the contract lacked standing to bring the size protest.
+See information about the

-For small businesses the are interested in filing an SBA Size protest, you must always look to see if you are still in the list of considered offeror’s.
+For small businesses that e are interested in filing an SBA Size protest, you must always look to see if you are still on the list of considered offeror’s.
 For example, if you were eliminated for reasons other than size, you may also lose standing.
-What if your company was not next in line for the contract, would you have standing to bring an SBA size protest.
+What if your company was not next in line for the contract, would you have the standing to bring an SBA size protest.
 Many GAO court decisions would say that there is a lack of standing to file a protest.
 What the SBA says could be different.

 What is a potential government contractor supposed to learn from this case?
 A potential federal government contractor should extend its offer acceptance period if it wishes to protest the procurement with an SBA Size protest in the event it does not receive the award.